rbmcgill/LoL_UI_ReferenceGuide/searching_champions.md

 # Searching for Champions

-## API Description
+## API Description - find_champion
-The find_champion is an API call that allows players to find a champion in the Champion page of the Collection tab.
+find_champion is an API call that allows players to find a champion in the Champion page of the Collection tab.
 Players can search for a champion by name, role, or location of origin.
 A list of suggested champions displays based on the player’s search term.
 Search terms can be complete or partial words.

-## API Requirements
+## API Requirements - find_champion
 - Champion search parameters in order:
   1. name
   2. role